Human Trafficking - Full Report

 Perpetrators

 Kyla Raby and Nerida Chasal have identified four common stereotypes associated with traffickers: “that they are male, unknown to their victims, foreigners, and use physical force to control their victims”.
-They then proceed to show that these are indeed stereotypes that are often not true.
+They then proceed to show that these stereotypes are often not true.
 For example, it is often necessary for the trafficker to gain the trust of their potential victim so that strategies of coercion, fraud, deception, or abuse of power would work in recruiting.
+Traffickers may do this by first establishing a non-exploitative relationship with the victim and increasing coercion and control gradually.
+Traffickers also often recruit people of the same nationality and background as themselves to help establish trust.

 The importance of the problem